About Us

 Nikki Hoffman, Treasurer, Stambaugh Ness

-Vanessa Berger, Cross Keys Village
+Vanessa Berger, Secretary, Cross Keys Village

 Jason Duvall, Campbell’s Snacks

-Susan Seiple, Hanover Public School District
+Margie Lewis, Borough of Hanover Sarah Messer, Chamber of Commerce Susan Seiple, Hanover Public School District

 Brian Shaffer, Gettysburg Foundation